fatihg61/cspythondiscord/README.md

 - **Author**: TEAM HVA CS STUDENTS

 ## Contact:
-For any inquiries or support, please contact trought Github
+For any inquiries or support, please contact trough Github

 **Note:** Remember to use this project responsibly and ethically.
 Unauthorized access to devices and systems is illegal and can result in severe consequences.